greg-raven/Department-21/_drafts/funnies.md

 2. You make over $250,000 and still can’t afford a house.
 3. You take a bus and are shocked at 2 people carrying on a conversation in English.
 4. Your child’s 3rd grade teacher has purple hair, a nose ring, and is named Breeze.
-5. You can’t remember…is pot illegal?
+5. You can’t remember … is pot illegal?
 6. You’ve been to a baby shower that has two mothers and a sperm donor.
 7. You have a very strong opinion about where your coffee beans are grown and can taste the difference between Sumatran and Ethiopian.
 8. You know which restaurant serves the freshest arugula.